LASIK: Patent

 The patents related to so-called broad-beam LASIK and PRK technologies were granted to US companies including Visx and Summit during 1990–1995 based on the fundamental US patent issued to IBM (1988) which claimed the use of UV laser for the ablation of organic tissues.

-Implementation in the U.S.
+Implementation in the United States

-The LASIK technique was implemented in the U.S. after its successful application elsewhere.
+The LASIK technique was implemented in the US after its successful application elsewhere.
 The Food and Drug Administration (FDA) commenced a trial of the excimer laser in 1989.
-The first enterprise to receive FDA approval to use an excimer laser for photo-refractive keratectomy was Summit Technology (founder and CEO, Dr. David Muller).
+The first enterprise to receive FDA approval to use an excimer laser for photo-refractive keratectomy was Summit Technology.

 In 1992, under the direction of the FDA, Greek ophthalmologist Ioannis Pallikaris introduced LASIK to ten VISX centers.
 In 1998, the "Kremer Excimer Laser", serial number KEA 940202, received FDA approval for its singular use for performing LASIK.
 Subsequently, Summit Technology was the first company to receive FDA approval to mass manufacture and distribute excimer lasers.
 VISX and other companies followed.